 In addition to her role as chief counsel to the chief accountant of the SEC, Linda worked as special counsel in the Division of Corporation Finance at the SEC.
 Prior to that, she served as an attorney in the division's rule-writing office, and as a reviewer of registration statements, proxy statements, and reports filed by companies covered by federal securities laws.

-Linda retired from Morgan Lewis as of September 30, 2016 after more than 30 years with the firm.
+Linda retired as a partner of Morgan Lewis as of September 30, 2016 and practices as a senior counsel of the firm.

 Smith College, 1971, B.A.